deepflowio/docs/translate/translated/07-integration/02-input/01-metrics/02-prometheus.md

 ## Configuring remote_read

-If you want Prometheus to query data from DeepFlow, you need to configure Prometheus `remote_read` (please modify `DEEPFLOW_SERVER_SVC` to the service name of deepflow-server):
+If you want Prometheus to query data from DeepFlow, you need to configure Prometheus `remote_read` (please change `DEEPFLOW_SERVER_SVC` to the service name of deepflow-server):

 ```yaml
 remote_read: